Just What Related Queries Are?

 A “learn more” link from that message told me that:

-Recent searches: We take into account whether a particular query followed on the heels of another query.
+Recent searches: We consider whether a particular query followed on the heels of another query.
 Because recent search activity provides valuable context for understanding the meaning behind your searches, we use it to customize your results whenever possible, regardless of whether you’re signed in or signed out.

-In order to customize your results and show you the customization details, we keep recent searches in a cookie on your browser for approximately 30 minutes.
-After approximately 30 minutes, this cookie is removed from your browser.
+To customize your results and show you the customization details, we keep recent searches in a cookie on your browser for approximately 30 minutes.
+After approximately 30 minutes, this cookie can get removed from your browser.
 Completely closing your browser will remove this cookie immediately.

 We don’t know for certain if this patent provides us with details of how this “related query” process works at present.
 It’s been more than five years since the patent was originally filed.
-But, it is interesting to think about how queries might be related, and how those relationships might influence the search results that you might see when you perform a search.
+But, it is interesting to think about how queries might become related.
+Or how those relationships might influence the search results that you might see when you perform a search.